Creating a Network That Uses a Dynamic Pre-Shared Key

 Select Venues

 1. Click All APs in the APs column.
 The Select APs dialog box is displayed.
 To activate this network on all current and future APs at this venue.
-You can also choose a radio band of 2.4 GHz, 5 GHz, or both.
+You can also choose a radio band of 2.4 GHz, 5 GHz, 6 GHz or all.

 Select APs Dialog Box